CloudNativeStudyGroup/Linux-Foundation-Coupons/README.md

 ---

-### [35% OFF] Linux Foundation Halloween Promotion
+### [40% OFF] Countdown to KubeCon has begun!
+Up to 40% off at the LF! - OFFER ENDS NOV 12

-You can get 35% off on any certification or training.
+You can get 40% savings on Kubernetes certifications and the KUbestronaut bundle!

 #### Steps to redeem:
 - [x] Visit [https://lf.kubeflex.io](https://lf.kubeflex.io)
 - [x] Locate the certification/training you wish to purchase
-- [x] Apply the coupon SPOOKY35CT
+- [x] Apply the coupon NOV24KUBE

 ---